 Since the renters don't own their own vehicle, it would appear likely to an insurance company that the renters may use your car and so will normally want them listed on your policy as drivers.
 If the renters in your home won't ever be allowed to drive your car, you should see about having them excluded from your policy.

 When you exclude someone from your policy it means you don't pay for them as a driver on your car and in return your car insurance company will not extend any coverage to them if they do drive your car.
-This means if there was an emergency and a renter had to use your car, and was in an accident, then your car insurance policy wouldn't cover the accident due to the exclusion.
+This means if there was an emergency and a renter had to use your car, and was in an accident, then your car insurance policy wouldn't cover the accident due to the named driver exclusion.

 If the renters eventually get their own vehicles and own car insurance policies, then it may be possible to leave them off of your policy by merely providing proof that the renters have their own policy in place.
 You may have to provide a copy of your policy to the renters’ auto insurance company, as well, so they don't have to carry you as a driver on their car insurance policy.